Crumpler: Brand and marketing

+In its early days, the founders drove around stencilling the Crumpler logo on public surfaces and building site hoardings, for which they were fined, but generated word-of-mouth publicity.
+In the late 1990s, Crumpler established Melbourne Alleycat races, consisting of illegal street races for cycle messengers.
+They then also sponsored similar races in other Australian cities.
+This led to them sponsoring the annual Australian Cycle Messenger Championships.

 Its original logo consisted of a stick figure with dreadlocks, designed before the company was founded.
 In 2018, the private equity brand owners and then CEO launched an all-new logo following results of a focus group.
 This was met with significant backlash and the generic looking stick figure has since become known as Toilet Man due to its similarity to a toilet door sign.

-As of early 2022, Crumpler Australia reintroduced the original Crumpler logo with new products featuring the beloved icon being manufactured.
+The original logo was reinstated in 2022.